giuluck/causalgen/README.md

 df = dg.generate(num=10)
 ```

-If you want to have access to hidden variables as well, you just need to use the ```hidden``` parameter
+If you want to have access to hidden variables as well, you just need to use the ```hidden``` parameter.
 ```python
 df = dg.generate(num=10, hidden=True)
 ```